iw4p/proxy-scraper/README.md

-# Proxy grabber and checker
+# Proxy scraper and checker

-Grab and check more than 600 proxies in less than 20 seconds.
+Scrape and check more than 600 HTTP proxies in less than 20 seconds.

-Grabbing fresh public proxies from 4 different sources:
+Scraping fresh public proxies from 4 different sources:

 * [sslproxies.org](http://sslproxies.org)
 * [free-proxy-list.net](http://free-proxy-list.net)